Selivanof/StructuredProgramming/README.md

 ## Project Grade
 The project received the maximum grade of 1.0/1.0.
 It also received a +1.5 bonus for being one of the top 3 projects of the class.

+---
+For all of my university-related projects you can visit [this repository](https://github.com/Selivanof/UniversityCollection)